solliancenet/azure-synapse-analytics-ga-content-packs/hands-on-labs/lab-03/README.md

 Open an Azure Cloud Shell instance and run `Connect-AzAccount -DeviceCode` to make sure you are authenticated with the right account.

-Run the following commdands to create a working folder:
+Run the following commands to create a working folder:

 ```cmd
 md adfartifacts